 - a.
 Lobby for adequate funding of social care and public health services. - b.
-Publish a further report on the State of Adult Social Care in London setting out the long term financial and resource sustainability challenges facing the capital and priorities for policy makers. - c.
-Publish a range of evidence promoting interventions delivered by boroughs to transform adult social care and use media and Parliamentary interventions to make the case for why local funding should increase to keep pace with changing financial and demographic conditions.
+Publish a further report on the State of Adult Social Care in London setting out the long term financial and resource sustainability challenges facing the capital and priorities for policy makers.

-d.
+- c.
+Publish a range of evidence promoting interventions delivered by boroughs to transform adult social care, for instance the use of reablement nurses, dementia care nurses, emotional resilience support in schools, supported living, voluntary sector support and community activity to reduce social isolation and loneliness.
+Use media and Parliamentary interventions to make the case for why local funding should increase to keep pace with changing financial and demographic conditions. - d.
 Through reports and events highlight London's learning from different approaches to integrated and collaborative working, including the Better Care Fund, demonstrating how this is improving outcomes and making proposals ahead the publication of reforms to the funding of adult care services.

-3 Showcase borough public health achievements and make the case for wider local public health powers
+6.3 Showcase borough public health achievements and make the case for wider local public health powers